-The area will feel a bit sore and will look quite intense.
+The area will feel tender and a little sore.
+The color will look vibrant and darker/brighter.
 There may be some swelling and minor bruising that only lasts for approximately 1-2 days.

-The scab will fall off within 3-10 days depending on your skin and the procedure you had done
+The scab will fall off within 3-10 days depending on your skin.

 Day of Treatment

-Fluids will leak from the tattoo to form scabs.
+Body fluids will leak from the tattoo to form scabs.
 You do not want these fluids to sit on your tattoo and form these scabs.
-You will want to wipe your tattoo every hour with a wet cotton round and pat the area dry to ensure no fluids sit and form scabs.
+It is recommended that you gently blot your lips every few hours with a wet cotton pad to ensure no fluids sit and form scabs.
 You may ice the skin if it is feeling tender or swollen after the procedure.
-Wrap an ice pack or a ziplock of ice in a napkin and place on the area for as long as desired.
+Please wrap an ice pack or a ziplock of ice in a napkin and place on the area.

 Do NOT pick, scratch or bite off the scabs.
 Let the scabs fall off naturally.
 Picking can cause scarring, loss of pigment, or an infection.